knot3/CSharpCoverage/README.md

 CSharpCoverage
 ==============

-An open source code coverage tool for Mono, based on SharpCover
+An open source code coverage tool for Linux and [Mono](https://github.com/mono/mono), based on SharpCover.